ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 * *MISSING*  I need png 300x225px for all Danish stations to illustrate in shiny.

- **=> new series Hellebaekken**
+* new series Hellebaekken

-* *CHECK* I guess the `ser_uni_cod` is number (nr).
+  **CHECK** I guess the `ser_uni_cod` is number (nr).
 It was left blank in the description file.
-* *CHECK* My guess is that the trap is in transitional waters is it TRUE ?
+  **CHECK** My guess is that the trap is in transitional waters is it TRUE ?
-* *CHECK*  The organisation doing the monitoring is DTU Aqua ? this is necessary for the station table for ICES
-* *NOTE*  This series will be named hell :-) !
+  **CHECK**  The organisation doing the monitoring is DTU Aqua ? this is necessary for the station table for ICES *NOTE*  This series will be named hell :-) !
-* *NOTE* Cannot use the effort as it stands, it should be a numeric, with effort, so I'm putting the season monitored which never changes (total season 1 april-1 november) into the series description.
+   *NOTE* Cannot use the effort as it stands, it should be a numeric, with effort, so I'm putting the season monitored which never changes (total season 1 april-1 november) into the series description.
-* *CHECK* Biometry 70-100 mm is a text not a numeric what should I do ?
+   **CHECK** Biometry 70-100 mm is a text not a numeric what should I do ?

-NorsA Klet Sle
+* NorsA Klet Sle

-*  *CHECK* description edited : Average densities (eel/m2) of pigmented glas eel and yellow eel (elvers)  from three electro surveys from may to august .
+  **CHECK** description edited : Average densities (eel/m2) of pigmented glas eel and yellow eel (elvers)  from three electro surveys from may to august .
 The data represent in general 3 electrofishing surveys per season.
 Some years only one or two  electrofishing surveys have been possible.
 The max density is usally found in June/July.
-*  *CHECK* locationdescription edited : Electrofishing in a small stream.
+  **CHECK** locationdescription edited : Electrofishing in a small stream.
-*  *CHECK* No new data ?
+  **CHECK** No new data ?